leungarthur/leungarthur.github.io-old/_posts/2023-05-09-redirector.md

 title:  "Redirect a doi to off-campus access URL with a browser extension"
 ---

-When you're off-campus, my browser never remembers that it was logged into my university account, so it always appears to me that I do not have access to journal articles.
+When I'm off-campus, my browser never remembers that it was logged into my university account, so it always appears to me that I do not have access to journal articles.

 I have been using Redirector ([github](https://github.com/einaregilsson/Redirector)), a browser extension that allows redirecting of URLs that match a specific pattern to another URL of your choice.